-The Commission categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The Commission categorizes its fair value measurements within the fair value hierarchy established by GAAP.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 The three levels of the fair value hierarchy are described below.